iabs-neuro/driada/README.md

   - Mixed populations with manifold + feature-selective neurons
 - Test and validate analysis methods before applying to real data
 - Benchmark different algorithms on controlled datasets

-## Why DRIADA?

-DRIADA uniquely combines single-neuron and population-level analyses in one framework.
-While traditional methods analyze neurons in isolation OR populations as a whole, DRIADA reveals how individual neural selectivity gives rise to collective representations.

 **Perfect for:**
 - 🧭 **Navigation studies**: Extract spatial maps from place cells, head direction from HD cells